allanwhite/contentful-mc-uploader/content/in-echo/people/15-thomas-graham/person.md

 A graduate of Williams College, he received his M.D. from the University of Cincinnati.
 He completed his Orthopaedic Surgery Residency at the University of Michigan and a fellowship in Hand and Upper Extremity Surgery at the famed Indiana Hand Center, with additional training in Elbow Surgery at Mayo Clinic.
 He completed the two-year Executive Management Program in Healthcare Administration, jointly sponsored by Cleveland Clinic and the Weatherhead School of Business of Case Western Reserve University.

 Dr. Graham has been involved in multiple civic initiatives and organizations, especially those which advance innovation, community health and economic prosperity.
 These include his Chairmanship of the Executive Advisory Board for the Global Center for Health Innovation and BioEnterprise in northwest Ohio.
 He also served as a Board Member of the Rock & Roll Hall of Fame and Museum.

-Keys: |
-1. Partnership is a critical component to innovation.
-Often, the most fruitful partnerships will come from outside your geography, expertise, or even industry.
-2. There is no failure with innovation, only feedback.
-3. Protecting intellectual property, while still maintaining the spirit of collaboration, is an intriguing and valuable incentive for innovators.

-Tags:

 ---
 <div class="cf ctz-wang-top-ad">